jdavis-mcs/SpaceSim/README.md

 ## Copyright and License

-© 2025 Justin Davis.
+© 2025 Madison Consolidated Junior High.
 All Rights Reserved.

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+See the `LICENSE` file for more details.